Implementing Bogoliubov Transformations Beyond the Shale-Stinespring Condition: Implementation: Extended

-\end{definition} This requires, of course, that $ \UUU_\cV^{-1} $ is well--defined.
-So before establishing \eqref{eq:implementation}, we have to show that $ \UUU_\cV $ is invertible, in order to prove that $ \UUU_\cV $ implements $ \cV $ in the extended sense.
-This will be one main difficulty within the upcoming proofs.\\

-The implementer $ \UUU_\cV $ is defined as follows: First we define some new vacuum vector $ \Omega_\cV = \UUU_\cV \Omega $ within the respective Fock space extension, such that
+\end{definition} This requires, of course, that $ \UUU_\cV^{-1} $ is well-defined.
+So before establishing \eqref{eq:implementation}, we have to show that $ \UUU_\cV $ is invertible.
+This will be one main difficulty within the upcoming proofs.\\ The implementer $ \UUU_\cV $ is constructed as follows: First we define some new vacuum vector $ \Omega_\cV = \UUU_\cV \Omega \in \cS^\otimes $, such that